John Bingham, 7th Earl of Lucan: Sandra Rivett

 The location from which Lucan made this call, and possibly the call to Florman, remains unknown.
-The police forced their way into Lady Lucan's home and discovered Rivett's body before his wife was taken by ambulance to St George's Hospital.
+The police forced their way into the home and discovered Rivett's body before Lady Lucan was taken by ambulance to St George's Hospital.
 Lucan drove the Ford Corsair 42 mi to Uckfield, East Sussex, to visit his friends, the Maxwell-Scotts.
 Susan Maxwell-Scott's meeting with Lucan was his last confirmed sighting.